amafjarkasi/electron-ai-packer/README.md

 # Electron AI Code Packer

-**Electron AI Code Packer** is a desktop application for processing and packaging code repositories into AI-friendly formats.
-Built with Electron for cross-platform compatibility, it provides an intuitive interface for managing repository processing tasks.
+**Electron AI Code Packer** is an Electron-based AI-powered code repository analyzer and packer.
+It provides an intuitive interface for analyzing, processing, and packaging code repositories into AI-friendly formats with advanced features like code minification and detailed repository statistics.

 ## ✨ Key Highlights